 Summary

-2025 Conference Information
+2026 Conference Information

 Mark your calendars!

-The 15th Annual NCF SfN Conference will be held on February 7th, 2025.
+The 16th Annual NCF SfN Conference will be held on February 27th, 2026.

-Abstract Guidelines
+Abstract Information

 Abstracts must represent original research that has not been previously published in full.
 Preprints are acceptable.
 However, abstracts cannot be presented verbatim at any other meeting before the NCF SfN conference.
 While you may present a study that builds significantly upon previously published work, the abstract must be original.
-All abstracts must be written in English, and the submitting author must be listed as a co-author.
+All abstracts must be written in English, and the submitting author and presenter must be listed as a co-author.

 Every abstract must contain the following components: